 Looking for a way to make recycling easier at work, at school or at your apartment building?
-Good news - OCRRA has free supplies available\.
+Good news - OCRRA has free supplies available.
 Just go to OCRRA.org and click "Order Supplies" in the top right corner.
-Pick your organization type and the items you need.
+Pick your organization type and cuse, 13212).
+To minimize contact, OCRRA will have supplies bundled for you in our reception area.
+Masks are required.